Islamic State says it killed two Chinese teachers kidnapped in Pakistan

 China's ambassador to Pakistan and other officials have often urged Islamabad to improve security, especially in Baluchistan, where China is building a new port and funding roads to link its western regions with the Arabian Sea.

+However, separatists, who view the project as a ruse to steal natural resources, killed 10 Pakistani workers building a road near the new port of Gwadar this month, a key part of the economic corridor.

+China has also expressed concern about militants in Pakistan linking up with what China views as separatists in the far western Chinese region of Xinjiang, where hundreds have been killed in violence in recent years.

-(Reporting by Ali Abdelaty in CAIRO and Gul Yousufzai in Quetta; Writing by Ahmed Aboulenein, Drazen Jorgic; Editing by Giles Elgood, Larry King)
+(Reporting by Ali Abdelaty in CAIRO and Gul Yousufzai in Quetta; Additional reporting by Ben Blanchard in BEIJING; Writing by Ahmed Aboulenein, Drazen Jorgic; Editing by Giles Elgood, Larry King and Jonathan Oatis)